 The Rain-Maiden and the Bear-Man

-The title story in this collection is about feeling trapped by other people’s definitions of who we are.
 The Bear-Man finds love in the beautiful and compassionate Rain-Maiden but thinks he would never be good enough for her.
-He concludes that if he reveals his true feelings she would ridicule him like everyone in his life has always done.
-He grows gruff and antisocial, believing that he could never find friendship—least of all, love.
+He thinks that if he reveals his true feelings she would ridicule him like everyone else in his life.
+So he grows gruff and grumpy, believing that he could never find true love . . .